Neillcllghn/TEST_taskmanager_react/README.md

 ## Technologies Used

 ### Languages Used:
-HTML, CSS, javascript and Python Django were used to create this website.
+HTML, CSS, javascript and Python Django (backend) were used to create this website.

 ### Frameworks, Libraries & Programs Used: